When I Drink or Eat Something Hot or Cold I Feel Sensitivity On a Particular Tooth. What May Be Causing This?

 This depends on the starting shade of the tooth, since some shades are more difficult to whiten.
 For difficult shades, the tray and gel system fabricated by the dentist is highly effective.
 The tray and gel systems use carbamide peroxide.
 This system should be monitored carefully by the patient and dentist and if sensitivity arises a shortened cycle may be necessary.

+Sensitivity is sometimes a result of either in-office or at-home whitening systems.
+The sensitivity ranges from no sensitivity at all, to very sensitive.
+Typically sensitivity does not last longer than 24 to 48 hours.
+If sensitivity persists past that time there could have been underlying conditions that may have been triggered and it is recommended that you discuss this with your dentist.
 The best remedy is an NSAID (non-steroidal anti-inflammatory drug) such as Advil or Aleve.
 Typically our patients are given an NSAID before they leave and are instructed to take it at the end of the procedure and before bed time.
 If symptoms do occur they typically do not occur directly after the procedure.
 Rather they occur multiple hours after the procedure.
 Taking the NSAID ahead of time may prevent the sensitivity from surfacing.
 In addition different pastes containing high concentrations of fluoride can be placed on the teeth that are administered by the dentist or given to the patient to apply to the teeth that help to alleviate the symptoms.

+There are many treatment alternatives to dentures.
+The most frequent complaint about dentures is the retention and stability of the lower denture.
 Treatments can range from as little as two implants to support the lower denture to a full mouth of implants to replace each individual tooth.
+Typically implants are strategically placed so that bridges can be placed to replace the missing teeth.

 It is possible that you are clenching grinding or brushing your teeth while you sleep.
 The best thing to do is to schedule an appointment with your dentist to determine if there is a TMJ.
 If this is the case your dentist can determine the extent of the problem.
 Often a night guard helps alleviate the symptoms and your dentist can fit you with the proper night guard for the specific TMJ issue.
 This type of pain is not something that should be ignored if caught early it can be treated and damage to the TMJ can be prevented.